abdullatheef/djangologinapp/README.md

 djangologinapp, as the name refers it is just a login, signup only

   - Used with mongoengine backend also with some modifications
-  - Nedd to some extra settings in settings.py
+  - Need some extra settings in settings.py

 ### Version
 0.1.0